-Chris Langley is Senior Lecturer in Early Modern British history at Newman University.
+Chris R. Langley is Senior Lecturer in Early Modern British history at Newman University.
 He studied for his first two degrees at the University of Birmingham and completed his PhD at the University of Aberdeen.
 He has published widely on Protestant culture and identity in early modern Britain and Ireland.
-His works include Worship, Civil War and Community, 1638-1660 (London: Routledge, 2015) and (ed.)
+His works include Worship, Civil War and Community, 1638-1660 (London: Routledge, 2015), Cultures of Care: Domestic Welfare, Discipline and the Church of Scotland, c.1600-1689 (Leiden: Brill, 2020) and (ed.)
 The Minutes of the Synod of Lothian and Tweeddale, 1648-1659 (Woodbridge: Boydell Press, 2016).

-Mackenzie Brooks is Assistant Professor and Digital Humanities Librarian at Washington and Lee University.
+Mackenzie Brooks is Assistant Professor and Digital Humanities Librarian at W&L University.
 She received her BA and MA from Dominican University.
 She has extensive experience in researching and teaching Digital Humanities methods.
 Her most recent publication is “Teaching TEI to Undergraduates: A Case Study in a Digital Humanities Curriculum,” College & Undergraduate Libraries (June, 2017).

 Professor Jane E. A. Dawson (The University of Edinburgh, UK)